The sectional curvature of the infinite dimensional manifold of H\"older equilibrium prababilities: Preliminaries of Riemannian geometry

-In \cite{BM} several results for Riemannian metrics on infinite dimensional manifolds are presented.
+In \cite{BM} several results for Riemannian metrics on infinite-dimensional manifolds are presented.
 We will not use any of the results of that paper.

-The only infinite dimensional manifold we will be interested here is $\mathcal{N}$ which is the set of H\"older equilibrium probabilities (which was initially defined in \cite{GKLM}).
+The only infinite-dimensional manifold we will be interested in here is $\mathcal{N}$ which is the set of H\"older equilibrium probabilities (which was initially defined in \cite{GKLM}).
 Tangent vectors, differentiability, analyticity, etc, should be always considered in the sense of the setting described in sections 2.3 and 5.1 in \cite{GKLM} (see also \cite{BCV} and \cite{SiSS}).
 We will elaborate on this later.